 - Use the lightest line possible for the conditions.

 - Match the line color to the water conditions.
-At nighttime or during low light conditions, the line color or diameter is not as crucial.
+The line color or diameter is not as crucial at nighttime or during low-light conditions.
 In high visibility conditions, the wrong line can result in a day without a strike

 - Make sure the reel is full of line.
-In order for the reel to operate as designed, it is necessary for the spool to be full.
-It is possible to cast farther and control and retrieve the lure at the correct speed with a full spool.
+For the reel to operate as designed, the spool must be full.
+It is possible to cast farther, control, and retrieve the lure at the correct speed with a full spool.

 - Change your line regularly.
-It is also advisable to purchase your line at a sporting goods store that sells enough line so that the line is rotated on a regular basis.
+It is also advisable to purchase your line at a sporting goods store that sells enough so that the line is rotated regularly.
 It is not uncommon to purchase line that is already weak from age.

-Perhaps the most common trait that the 10 percent of the anglers who are pretty busy catching fish have is that they plan their trip beforehand.
+The most common trait that the 10 percent of the anglers who are busy catching fish have is that they plan their trip beforehand.
 It is helpful to know where you are going before you get there.

-The chances of a successful fishing trip are much greater if, before leaving for the lake, you are familiar with what weather pattern you can expect (even if it is bad, you can adjust your techniques), and know the types of lures that offer the best opportunity for strikes, and identify specific locations that you feel will produce bass.
-It is important to realize that just because a location does not produce bass, it might not be a bad location.
-It is possible that the location is specifically a morning or afternoon spot.
+The chances of a successful fishing trip are much greater if, before leaving for the lake, you are familiar with what weather pattern you can expect (even if it is bad, you can adjust your techniques) and know the types of lures that offer the best opportunity for strikes, and identify specific locations that you feel will produce bass.
+It is essential to realize that just because a location does not produce bass, it might not be a bad location.
+The location may be specifically a morning or afternoon spot.
 Try the location throughout the day.

-Although there are many more tips that would be helpful, these are some of the most basic as well as most ignored tips.
+Although many more tips would be helpful, these are some of the most basic and most ignored tips.
 As was mentioned previously, it takes patience to change old habits.
-Before your next trip, take a little time and plan your trip before leaving for the lake.
+Therefore, before your next trip, take a little time and plan your trip before leaving for the lake.
 It is the first step to a great trip.

 I have received numerous calls and emails from interested readers who have questions or comments about my articles.
-It has been a real pleasure to hear from you and I look forward to hearing from anyone with a comment or question.
+It has been an absolute pleasure to hear from you, and I look forward to hearing from anyone with a comment or question.